 2 tbsp black vinegar

-Get a decent size bowl to make the seasonings.
-Put in soy sauce, vinegar, chili oil, Sichuan pepper oil, sesame oil and diced garlic cloves.
+3. Get a decent size bowl to make the seasonings.
+Put in soy sauce, vinegar, chili oil, red Sichuan pepper oil, sesame oil and the ginger garlic sauce.
 Use a spoon to stir and mix them well.

 3. Put the green vegetables in the boiling water.
 Once they become soft and the water green-ish, add one ladle of hot water or stock in the seasoning mix and place the vegetables in the bowl.
 Alternatively, if you wish to have the flavor stronger and undiluted, you might want to have your noodles "dry-tossed" (干溜儿).

 Once the vegetables are out, put the noodles in the water and boil to your liking.
 I prefer them al dente.
 While you can also follow the instruction on the noodle packaging, my grandmother taught me the rule of "two boils", i.e. bring the noodles to the first boil, add a cup of water, and then bring it to the second boil, then place the noodles in the bowl.
 Finally, drizzle a little green Sichuan pepper oil on top for its superb aroma, place some diced green onion on top and the toppings of your choice.
 I like two fried eggs.